Harrison Hansen: Club career

-Hansen played in the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium.
-He also played in the 2013 Super League Grand Final victory over the Warrington Wolves at Old Trafford.
+Hansen played in both the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium and the 2013 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 In 2013, Hansen signed for Salford Red Devils for an undisclosed fee, signing a four-year contract.
 Upon signing, he claimed it was the influence of Marwan Koukash that meant he was signing, and that joining Salford would be "a great new challenge.
 I have achieved everything I could at Wigan and had a great time there.
 I'm not just coming to Salford for an easy ride".

 Toulouse Olympique

 On 18 September 2019, Widnes announced that Hansen had left them and signed a one-year contract with Toulouse for the 2020 season.

 On 10 October 2021, Hansen played for Toulouse in their victory over Featherstone in the Million Pound Game which saw the club promoted to the Super League for the first time in their history.
 Three days later Toulouse announced that Hansen had signed a one-year contract extension until the end of the 2022 season.

+Hansen played 20 games for the club in their 2022 Super League campaign as they finished bottom of the table and were relegated back to the RFL Championship.

+On 15 October 2023, Hansen played in Toulouse Olympique's upset loss in the Million Pound Game against the London Broncos.
+On 19 October 2024, Hansen played in Toulouse's second successive Championship grand final defeat.